thathsaralakmal/thathsralakmal/README.md

 ### 👨🏻‍🎓 About Me

 I’m a highly motivated and detail-oriented Full Stack Developer with a strong foundation in both frontend and backend development.
-I enjoy building robust, responsive, and user-friendly web applications that solve real-world problems.
+I enjoy building robust, responsive, and user-friendly web applications that solve real-world problems..

 ---